BroadbandForum/usp/specification/e2e-message-exchange/index.md

 ## Validating the Integrity of the USP Record

 When a USP Record is transmitted to a USP Endpoint, the transmitting USP Endpoint has the capability to protect the integrity of the non-payload fields of the USP Record.
-The `payload` field is not part of the generation or verification process, as the expectation is that this element will be secured using an E2E security protection mechanism (`payload_security` other than plaintext).
+The `payload` field is not part of the generation or verification process, as the expectation is that this element will be secured using an E2E security protection mechanism (`payload_security` other than PLAINTEXT).

 The integrity of the USP Record is required to be validated when the USP Record cannot be protected by the underlying MTP.